 Offline or Alternative Server Projects

-AVAnnotate projects can be downloaded and used offline or on a private server as a free-standing site.
+AVAnnotate projects can be downloaded and used offline, or hosted on a private server as a standalone site.

 For private projects, start with the instructions for creating a private repository.
-For creating projects without a URL, see instructions for creating Events.
+To create projects without a URL, see the instructions for creating Events.

 Creating Offline or Alternative Server Projects